-Kharys Ateh Laue is a South African writer, researcher, and teacher.
+Kharys Ateh Laue is a South African writer, researcher, and editorial agent.
 She holds an MA in English Literature from the university currently known as Rhodes and taught English in South Korea for two years.

 Her work has appeared in various national and international journals, such as Jalada, Botsotso, Brittle Paper, Down River Road, Cleaver Magazine, Grey Sparrow Journal, and New Contrast.
 Her creative nonfiction piece “In Ward G” was nominated for the 2021 Best of the Net Anthology.
 In 2017, she was longlisted for the Short Story Day Africa Prize and published in ID: New Short Fiction from Africa.
 Her academic work, which focuses on the depiction of race, gender, and animals in South African fiction, has been published in English Studies in Africa, Scrutiny2, and Journal of Literary Studies.

 What I’m Looking For

 As an editorial agent, I’m seeking literary fiction, creative nonfiction, and memoir writing.
 I look for authenticity, depth, and complexity in the literary work I represent.
 I’m especially interested in writing by, or about, women, people of colour, and the LGBTQ+ community.